AscendOptimizer: Episodic Agent for Ascend NPU Operator Optimization: Abstract

 \section{Abstract}

-AscendC (Ascend C) operator optimization on Huawei Ascend neural processing units (NPUs) faces a two-fold knowledge bottleneck: unlike the CUDA ecosystem, there are few public reference implementations to learn from, and performance hinges on a coupled two-part artifact---a host-side tiling program that orchestrates data movement and a kernel program that schedules and pipelines instructions.
-We present \textbf{AscendOptimizer}, an episodic agent that bootstraps this missing expertise by turning execution into experience.
-On the host side, AscendOptimizer performs profiling-in-the-loop evolutionary search to discover \emph{valid} and \emph{high-performing} tiling and data-movement configurations directly from hardware feedback.
-On the kernel side, it mines transferable optimization motifs by \emph{rewinding} optimized kernels---systematically de-optimizing them to synthesize instructive ``bad-to-good'' trajectories---and distills these motifs into a retrievable experience bank for guided rewriting.
-By alternating host tuning and kernel rewriting in a closed loop, AscendOptimizer steadily expands feasibility and pushes latency down.
-On a benchmark of 127 real AscendC operators, AscendOptimizer achieves a \num{1.19}$\times$ geometric-mean speedup over the open-source baseline, with \SI{49.61}{\percent} of operators outperforming their references, outperforming strong agent and search baselines.
+Optimizing AscendC (Ascend C) operators for Ascend NPUs is difficult for two reasons.
+First, unlike CUDA, the ecosystem offers few public kernels to learn from.
+Second, performance depends on a coupled two-part implementation: a host-side tiling program that controls data movement and a kernel program that schedules and pipelines computation.
+We present \textbf{AscendOptimizer}, an episodic agent that builds missing optimization knowledge from execution itself.
+For kernel optimization, AscendOptimizer \emph{rewinds} strong implementations by removing optimizations in a controlled way, then keeps the changes whose removal measurably hurts performance as reusable experience for later rewriting.
+For host-side optimization, it runs profiling-in-the-loop evolutionary search to find valid, fast tiling and data-movement configurations directly from hardware feedback.
+This combination lets the agent improve kernel structure and host-side scheduling together.
+On a benchmark of 101 real AscendC operators, AscendOptimizer achieves a \num{1.21}$\times$ geometric-mean speedup over the open-source baseline, and \SI{53.47}{\percent} of operators run faster than their references.
+Given a same budget of evaluations per operator, AscendOptimizer consistently outperforms Best-of-$N$ sampling and OpenEvolve in terms of geometric mean speedup, $\text{fast}_p$ tail speedup ratios, and overall optimization progress across varying budgets.